If you have several pension pots, consolidating your pensions can be a good way to get on top of your retirement savings.

 How to consolidate your pensions

 To consolidate your pensions into one single plan, you will need to provide information about your pensions to your new provider.
-This can be details about the previous provider, a policy number or even the employer name (if it’s a workplace pension).
+This can include details like the provider name or a policy number.
 You can usually find this information through any old paperwork you have may have, or by speaking to the provider directly and asking for the information.
 If you want to combine your pensions into a PensionBee plan, the more information you can give us about your providers the better as this can really speed your transfer up.
 If you don’t have this information to hand though, don’t worry, as we don’t necessarily need it and you can always add it later in your BeeHive.

 Amalgamating pensions into a single scheme can seem like a complicated process, but we try our best to keep it a simple one.
 You can sign up with us in just a few minutes on our website, or through our app.
 You will then be assigned your very own BeeKeeper who’ll be on hand to support you with any questions or concerns you may have, and keep you up to date throughout your journey with PensionBee.
 Get started here.